-The team also fitted Ben the elephant, named after the staff member who found him, with a VHF tracking collar so that we can monitor him closely over the next two weeks when we will dart him again to carry out a follow up check and hopefully remove his collar.
+The team also fitted Ben, named after the staff member who found him, with a VHF tracking collar so that we can monitor him closely over the next two weeks when we will dart him again to carry out a follow up check and hopefully remove his collar.

 We are still unsure of the extent of the internal damage this animal has sustained at this stage but, having treated the wound, we have hopefully minimised the risk of serious infection and got him out of immediate danger.
 It is incredibly humbling how everyone just pulls together when an animal needs urgent medical attention and we are extremely grateful to all those who helped out.

-Yesterday the elephant spent most of the morning in fairly open bush below the Bumi Hills Safari Lodge restaurant deck and we have finally managed to get a photo of him, albeit long range.
+Yesterday the elephant spent most of the morning in fairly open bush and the photo below was taken of him, albeit at long range.

-From our observations he doesn’t seem to be limping as badly and the wound seems to be healing well externally.
+At the time that the above photo was taken he was not limping as badly and the wound seems to be healing well externally.
 His condition remains good and he is feeding normally.
 These are all positive signs, however there is still a very long road ahead for this elephant considering we still do not know the extent of the internal injuries he may have, but we will be keeping a close eye on him to determine if any further treatment is needed.